Studio 10: History

 On 9 June 2013, Network 10 announced a new mid-morning show to replace The Circle which it cancelled the year previously.
 Ita Buttrose was the first presenter of the show to be named, and her appointment drew much media attention as she was 71 years of age at the time.
 It was later announced Joe Hildebrand, Sarah Harris and Jessica Rowe would also be presenters on the new show.
 After a viewer competition, the show's name was announced in July 2013 to be Studio 10.
 The show would be filmed from Network 10's Sydney studios in front of a live studio audience.
 It was later announced it would premiere on 4 November 2013 as part of Ten's brand new morning lineup which also included the short-lived breakfast show Wake Up.

 On 11 November 2013, Buttrose served as a guest on Network 10's then breakfast show, Wake Up.
 Network 10 had planned to transport her from Wake Up's Manly studio to Ten's Pyrmont studios by water taxi across Sydney Harbour in time for Studio 10 and film her journey with an overhead helicopter.
 However, due to poor weather Buttrose's water taxi became stranded, meaning she missed most of Studio 10.

 In December 2013, Studio 10 began airing on Saturday and Sunday mornings.
 These editions of the show contain highlights of both Studio 10 over the past week.
 On 25 December 2013, Studio 10 became the first Australian morning or breakfast television show to air on Christmas morning.
 This edition of the show was pre-recorded in full with all new content.
 The Christmas Day edition of the show has become an annual tradition and now includes their yearly Christmas clip (a video where the cast mimes to a Christmas song).

-On 10 March 2014, Studio 10 interviewed Justin Lyons, the cameraman who was with Steve Irwin when he died in 2006.
-The interview made headlines around the world with Irwin's last words revealed as "I'm dying".
+On 10 March 2014, Studio 10 interviewed Justin Lyons, the cameraman who was with Steve Irwin when he died from a stingray injury in 2006.
+The interview made headlines in Australia and around the world with Irwin's last words revealed as: "I'm dying".